-It is funded by a European Research Council grant which was awarded to Professor John Hutchinson, scientific researcher in the field of evolutionary biomechanics based at the Royal Veterinary College in London.
+It is funded by a European Research Council grant which was awarded to Professor John R. Hutchinson, scientific researcher in the field of evolutionary biomechanics based at the Royal Veterinary College in London.

 Dinosaurs are among the most successful group of vertebrate animals ever to walk on the planet.
-Their diverse structure and form coupled with their worldwide fossil record makes them excellent subjects for research on the evolution of movement behaviours.
+Their diverse structure and functions coupled with their worldwide fossil record makes them excellent subjects for research on the evolution of movement behaviours.

 Dinosaurs belong to a larger group of animals called archosaurs which includes today’s living birds and crocodiles; and also pterosaurs, which like dinosaurs (other than their descendants, birds) are extinct.